Path Governance for Carrier Networks

 Every vendor session, configuration change, and access authorisation is recorded in tamper-proof logs stored on physically separate infrastructure.

-Physically disconnected copies of core network state ensure restoration capability even during total network compromise scenarios.
+Verified baselines of core network configuration enable restoration of control-plane state during total network compromise scenarios.

 Demo to Live